robpomeroy/BrightOS/docs/Implementation plan.md

 #### 3. Complete protective DNS support for RedHat-family systems

 STATUS: Debian complete.
-Red Hat TODO.
+Red Hat validation TODO.

 Why this matters:
 DNS controls are one of the few current mechanisms explicitly aimed at